mybest

 By the same token, if your vacuum has excellent suction power but a lackluster battery, you won't be able to clean your entire house.
 Dyson excels in both areas so that you can vacuum your whole house quickly.

-Dyson and Others Have a Roller Design That Avoids Hair Entanglement
+Dyson and Other Brands Have a Roller Design That Prevents Hair Entanglement

-Dyson and Others Have a Roller Design That Avoids Hair Entanglement
+Dyson and Other Brands Have a Roller Design That Prevents Hair Entanglement

 Have you ever had hair or pet fur get stuck in your vacuum?
 You can combat this problem by choosing the proper attachment.
 We found that brush rollers and attachments with rubber fins inside effectively vacuum up hair and yarn without letting it get tangled.